-Transferring to NYU from community college was an incredibly exciting experience for me and now I want to help other students have the same awesome transfer experience!
-Becoming an NYU transfer student can literally change your entire future.
-As a former community college transfer to NYU Stern, I can tell you first hand that it’s an experience you don’t want to miss.
-In fact, transferring to NYU inspired me to create the internet’s best selling community college guide!
+Transferring to NYU from community college was an incredibly exciting experience for me and now I want to help other students have the same game-changing transfer experience!
+As a former community college transfer to NYU Stern, I can tell you first hand that it's an experience you don't want to miss.
+In fact, transferring to NYU not only inspired me, but prepared me to create the internet's best selling community college guide!

-To be a successful transfer to NYU, you want to remember that it is your actions, while attending community college, that is going to convince NYU transfer admissions to accept or reject your application.
-Sure enough, if you’ve met all the transfer requirements, deadlines and credits, your chances of getting into New York University will be much higher than the average NYU transfer acceptance rate.
-But, your ultimate transfer decision stems from your track record thus far in college, which is great news for anyone who didn’t do so hot in High School (like me).
+To be a successful transfer to NYU, remember that the actions you take while at community college are what will convince NYU transfer admissions to either accept or reject your application.
+Sure enough, if you've met all the transfer requirements, deadlines and credits, your chances of getting into New York University will be much higher than the average NYU transfer acceptance rate.
+But, your ultimate transfer decision depends on your community college experience, which is great news for anyone who didn't do so hot in High School (like me).

-After reading this detailed post on NYU transfer requirements, which schools are best to transfer into and how to transfer to NYU Stern, Tisch or Gallatin, you’ll have everything necessary to “woo” the transfer admissions committee.
-We’ll cover everything including if New York University transfer is easy or hard, what’s a “good” GPA for transfer students, which are the best transferrable courses for credits, interesting concerns about scholarships and finally, how to transfer to NYU from community college (or any other college).
-Obviously, nothing is guaranteed with admissions and the entire transfer NYU will allow, but hey, if it worked for other NYU transfers, including myself, it can work for you too.
+After reading this detailed post on NYU transfer requirements, which schools are best to transfer into and how to transfer to NYU Stern, Tisch or Gallatin, you'll be able to gather all the qualities necessary to "woo" the transfer admissions committee.
+We'll cover everything including whether New York University transfer is easy or hard, what qualifies as a "good" GPA for transfer students, which are the best transferrable courses for credits, interesting concerns about scholarships and finally, how to transfer to NYU from community college (or any other college).
+Obviously, nothing is guaranteed with admissions, but hey, if it worked for other NYU transfers, including myself, it can work for you too.

 Is It Easy To Transfer To NYU, Or Hard?

-If you’re wondering if it is hard to transfer to NYU, then you might be worried that transferring to NYU is too difficult or intense for you.
+If you find yourself focusing on this question, you might be worried that transferring to NYU is too difficult or intense for you.
 Let me be the first one to tell you to be confident in yourself!
-You have nothing to lose if you try your best and put it all on the table.
-But, keep in mind that transfer NYU acceptance will be easy for some and very difficult for others.
-Let me explain…
+You have nothing to lose if you try your best and leave it all on the table.
+But, keep in mind that transfer NYU acceptance will be much easier for some people while others struggle.
+Let me explain...

-Transferring to NYU is very hard for students who don’t have an action plan for success (like my community college transfer guide).
-If you have a proven plan, you’ll understand each little, very important step to take towards becoming an NYU transfer student.
-Then, you might go as far to say that transferring into NYU is easy…for some students.
+Transferring to NYU is very hard for students who don't have an action plan for success (like my community college transfer guide).
+If you have a proven plan, you'll understand each little, very important step to take towards becoming an NYU transfer student.
+By planning thoroughly, you take away all the decisions you would otherwise have to make during the transfer process.
+Being faced with all these decisions at once and not knowing where to start overwhelms many hopeful transfers.
+By going into this process with a plan, you might go as far to say that transferring into NYU is easy...for some students.

 Also, the difficulty of transferring can depend on which school you would like to transfer into.
 For example, transferring to NYU Stern will be more competitive than some other schools at the university.
 But, that should not drive your decision for choosing a school at New York University.
 You should be focused on your major and transfer into the school that's best for you.